-I’m currently a post-baccalaureate researcher at the University of Chicago working with Dr. Jacob Bean.
-I will be attending the University of Arizona this Fall as a Ph.D. candidate working with Dr. Gurtina Besla.
+Hello, I’m Ze’ev Vladimir, a post-baccalaureate researcher at the University of Chicago working with Dr. Jacob Bean.
+I will be attending the University of Arizona this Fall as a Ph.D. candidate and I’m very excited to be working with Dr. Gurtina Besla.
 As an undergraduate I worked with Dr. Benedikt Diemer at the University of Maryland.

 My primary interests are in how computational techniques can be applied to better understand galaxy formation, evolution, and dynamics.
 I use N-body simulations, hydrodynamical simulations, and machine learning techniques to better understand galaxies and dark matter.